NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 The first step is to [Install Spark](#install-spark), the [RAPIDS Accelerator for Spark jars](#download-the-rapids-jars), and the [GPU discovery script](#install-the-gpu-discovery-script) on all the nodes you want to use.
+See the note at the end of this section if using Spark 3.1.1 or above.
 After that choose one of the nodes to be your master node and start the master.
 Note that the master process does **not** need a GPU to function properly.